HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ### Details

 # Project Management and Future Plan
 During this process, Git is mostly used as the version control tool.
-Git issues and Jira was used to create new issues and provide a self-sprint period.
-In this part, CI/CD is used as the main tool
+GitHub issues and Jira was used to create new issues and provide a self-sprint period.
+To provide a continuous integration and continuous distribution (CI/CD) process, we used Electron Builder to automatically
 # Evaluation